sdkn104/Arduino/libraries/espnowLib/README.md

 ```Arduino
 void setupEspNow(NULL, NULL, NULL)
 ```
+This function should be called in setup() for both slave and controller node.
-This function initializes espnow and setup call back functions for espnow packet receive/send event.
+This function initializes espnow and registers call back functions for espnow packet receive/send events.
 The receive call back function automatically reply ack packet, and store received packet to the buffer espNowBuffer.
-This function should be called in setup() for slave and controller node.

 #### sendEspNow
 ```Arduino
 bool sendEspNowReq(uint8_t *macaddr, uint8_t type)
 bool sendEspNowData(uint8_t *macaddr, String message, uint8_t type)
 ```
+Send ESP-NOW packet to the specified mac address.
+This function can be called either from control or slave node. sendEspNowReq() sends req packet and sendEspNowData() sends data packet.
+User can specify arbitary number to type. message is content of the data packet.
+These function waits for ack packet returned.
+If ack packet received, return true.
+If timeout or fails to send packet, return false.

 #### espNowBuffer clear
 ```Arduino